po1sigala/live/01-Class-Content/25-Power-Packs/C#/C#.md

 ```

-In Program.cs, delete the old `PrintEmployees()` method and replace the call to it with a call to the Util method:
+In `Program.cs`, delete the old `PrintEmployees()` method and replace the call to it with a call to the Util method:

 ```c#
 Util.PrintEmployees(employees);